Automate Shopify Email Reports: HTML Templates, Scheduling, and Delivery

 from datetime import datetime, timedelta

-"""Fetch and aggregate Shopify data for automated reporting."""
+"""Fetch and aggregate Shopify data for email reports."""

 def __init__(self, shop_url: str, api_token: str):